Swales? Or Not to Swale?

 Types of Swales

-There will be three types of swales mentioned:
+There will be two types of swales mentioned:

 - On contour swales;

 On Contour Swales